With approximately 11,000 miles of gas mains, Peoples Gas serves more than 400,000 customers.

-Natural gas is an environmentally-friendly fossil fuel composed almost entirely of methane usually found in deep underground reservoirs formed by porous rock.
-In making its journey from the wellhead to our customers, natural gas may travel thousands of miles through interstate pipeline companies.
+Natural gas is an environmentally friendly fossil fuel composed almost entirely of methane.
+It's found in deep underground reservoirs, and makes its journey from the wellhead to our customers by sometimes traveling thousands of miles through interstate pipelines.

-Interstate pipelines interconnect with other pipelines and other utility systems, offering system operators flexibility in moving the gas from point to point.
-Natural gas eventually reaches TECO Peoples Gas through a gate station, where it is measured and injected with an odorant for safety, then distributed to customers through our local distribution system of pipelines, mains and service lines.
+Interstate pipelines interconnect with other pipelines and other utility systems, offering system operators flexibility in moving the gas from one point to the next.
+Natural gas eventually reaches Peoples Gas through a gate station, where it's measured and injected with an odorant for safety.
+Then it's distributed to customers through our local distribution system of pipelines, mains and service lines.

 See how natural gas is delivered throughout the United States.
 Courtesy of American Gas Association.